AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 > NOTE: Make sure to add client event listensers before joining the channel, otherwise some events may not get triggered as expected.

 ## 3D & Avatar Setup
-One of the Prerequisites for this guide is a 3D avatar from ReadyPlaterMe because ReadyPlaterMe provides 3D files that adhere to the name conventions outlined by [Apple's ARKit ARFaceAnchor locations](https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapelocation).
+One of the Prerequisites for this guide is a 3D avatar from ReadyPlayerMe because ReadyPlayerMe provides 3D files that adhere to the name conventions outlined by [Apple's ARKit ARFaceAnchor locations](https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapelocation).
 These definitions are industry standard and match the output from MediaPipe.

 Getting back to the code, when the user clicks the "Join" button, initialize the ThreeJS scene and append the `<canvas>` to the `localUserContainer`.